jcannava/ansible-lxc-rpc/README.rst

 scales in infrastructure.
 This means that the inventory file will be appended to as you add more nodes and or change the container affinity from within the `rpc_user_config.yml` file.
 It is recommended that the base inventory file be backed up to a safe location upon the completion of a deployment operation.
-While the dynamic inventory processor has guards in it to ensure that the built inventory is not adversely effected by programatic operations this does not guard against user error and or catastrophic failure.
+While the dynamic inventory processor has guards in it to ensure that the built inventory is not adversely effected by programmatic operations this does not guard against user error and or catastrophic failure.